chrishayuk/chuk-artifacts/README.md

 ## Architecture at a Glance

 Your app talks to `ArtifactStore`; it enforces session rules and issues presigned URLs.
+The **Virtual Filesystem (VFS)** layer provides a unified storage interface with streaming, progress tracking, and security features.
 Clients upload/download directly to storage—no credentials exposed, no proxying large file streams.

 ```
                          (Your App / MCP Server)